Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

-Odigo™, is a global organization made up of subsidiaries located in the European Union and outside the EU.
+Odigo™, is a global organisation made up of subsidiaries located in the European Union and outside the EU.
 Within the group, exchanges of Personal data are likely to take place between the entities.
 The exchanges between the subsidiaries located in the European Union are covered by the General Data Protection Regulation and thus don’t require the implementation of transfer tools.
 For the subsidiary located outside the EU, more specifically in the UK, the GDPR still applies to transfers to the UK until July 1st 2021.
 Otherwise, the Standard Contractual Clauses published by the European Commission will be signed between both entities.

 Odigo™ may rely on third-party suppliers and partners with which it may share your Personal data for the purposes indicated above except for marketing purposes.
 Whenever we rely on such third parties, we make sure that they provide an adequate level of protection to the Personal data they process on our behalf and when such third parties are located out of the European Union, we make sure that we enter into Standard Contractual Clauses as adopted by the European Commission.
 You can obtain a copy of the said EU Model Clauses by contacting us at email@example.com.

 In the European Economic Area, the following entities may have access to your Personal data:

 Outside of the European Economic Area, the following entities may have access to your Personal data:

 We may also be required – by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence— to disclose your Personal data.
 We may also disclose your Personal data if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.